imsathiya17/imsathiya17/README.md

 # Hi there, I'm Sathiya

-I am a highly skilled and experienced data engineer and full-stack developer with over 12 years of experience.
-Throughout my career, I have worked on a variety of projects and have developed a deep expertise in designing and implementing robust solutions to complex problems.
-I am adept at working with a range of programming languages and frameworks, and have extensive experience in cloud computing and databases.
+I'm a skilled data engineer and full-stack developer with a passion for technology.
+I excel at designing robust solutions and working with various programming languages, frameworks, and databases.

-I am extremely passionate about data engineering, designing & integrating user interfaces, API developement, Blockchain technologies and am always eager to learn more and stay up-to-date with the latest technologies and trends.

-I am a true believer in the power of technology to transform industries and make a positive impact on the world, and I am committed to using my skills and knowledge to contribute to this vision.

-In my free time, I enjoy listening to music, watching tennis matches, and following cricket tournaments.
-These hobbies help me to unwind and take my mind off work while also allowing me to stay connected to my interests outside of my career.
+Outside of work, I enjoy music, tennis, and cricket.
+I'm open to opportunities for work, mentorship, freelance projects, and collaborations.

 Interested in AI, Blockchain, and Cloud based technologies.

 - 🏢 &nbsp;Data engineer, Full stack engineer &  Mentor
 - 🌱 &nbsp;Currently learning Solidity & Rust.
 - 💬 &nbsp;I would be happy to help you learn Data engineering, Data quality, Data visualizations, API & Web development

-## Open to

-- Work
-- Mentorship
-- Freelance projects
+-
-- Collaborations to build something great

 If you'd love to talk, just send me a [DM on Twitter](https://twitter.com/imsathiya17) or email me

 ## Tech Stack & Tools